 Click through to discover savings tricks from regular people who are sitting on millions.

 More on Banking

 Methodology: This survey was commissioned by ConsumerTrack and conducted by Survata, an independent research firm in San Francisco.
 Survata interviewed 1,001 online respondents between Dec.
-7-10, 2018.
+7, 2018, and Dec.
+10, 2018.
 Respondents were reached across the Survata publisher network, where participants take a survey to unlock premium content, such as articles and e-books.